rux616/Portable-Junk-Recycler-Mk-2/Docs/Portable Junk Recycler Mk 2/README.md

 This mod **REQUIRES** both F4SE and MCM and will not work without them.
 I had to do this in order to prevent the freezing bug found in the original.
 Sorry, console players, you're out of luck.
 This mod also supports the [Canary](https://www.nexusmods.com/fallout4/mods/44949) mod to alert in the event of save game corruption.

-Also by default, the Portable Junk Recycler Mk 2 will detect whether the [Standalone Workbenches](https://www.nexusmods.com/fallout4/mods/41832), [ECO](https://www.nexusmods.com/fallout4/mods/55503), or [AWKCR](https://www.nexusmods.com/fallout4/mods/6091) mods are installed and will dynamically set itself to be crafted at the respective "Utility" workbenches, or at the vanilla "Chemistry Station" if none are installed.
+Also by default, the Portable Junk Recycler Mk 2 will detect whether the [Standalone Workbenches](https://www.nexusmods.com/fallout4/mods/41832), [ECO](https://www.nexusmods.com/fallout4/mods/55503), or [AWKCR v5.0+](https://www.nexusmods.com/fallout4/mods/6091) mods are installed and will dynamically set itself to be crafted at the respective "Utility" workbenches, or at the vanilla "Chemistry Station" if none are installed.
 If more than one of the preceding mods are installed, the Standalone Workbenches Utility Workbench takes priority, followed by the ECO Utility Station, then the AWKCR Utility Workbench.
 The device can be found under the "UTILITY" category (or one of the other categories based on whether any of the category changer addon plugins are active or not).

 This mod (plus all of its extra bits like images, build scripts, etc.) is also available at the [GitHub project](https://github.com/rux616/Portable-Junk-Recycler-Mk-2).